adektor/disentangle-python/README.md

 # Tensor Disentangler

-This repository provides functionality for reducing entanglement in a tensor across specified dimensions by applying a unitary transformation to another set of dimensions.
-Such disentangling is important for many tensor network algorithms.
+Disentangling is important for many tensor network algorithms.
+This repository provides functionality for optimizing unitary disentangler matrices to reduce entanglement across specified dimensions of a input tensor.
+The user provides the tensor, dimensions on which the unitary matrix is applied, and dimensions across which the entanglement is minimized.

 ## Usage